 What we call the psychic life is a finer form of the physical.
 This has been explained in a preceding chapter.
-Light is really physical, but is called psychic because it is the im-
+Light is really physical, but is called psychic because it is the impulse of ether waves, and is associated with that division of existence.
+So the subconscious mind is psychic.
+And so must be the soul or spirit.